broki874/shortsdl/README.md

-# Shorts downloader — RapidAPI (YTStream), forced-download version
+# Shorts downloader — RapidAPI (YTStream), client-side save

-Same as before, but clicking a button now SAVES the file instead of opening it in a browser tab.
+Fast direct download from Google's CDN, and clicking a button SAVES the file instead of playing it in a tab.

 ## Vercel environment variables
 | Name | Value |